nclaburn/writeups/pakyow_part1.md

 <code>pakyow new curator</code>

 At this piont you have a working Pakyow application.
+Type <code>pakyow server</code>  to start the application.

+#Gemfile

 [^1]:http://pakyow.com/manual#section_1